| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 - Setup app is less intuitive than TP-Link Tether for first-time users

 What the RT-AX55 gives you that the AX55 doesn’t: AiProtection for life, at no charge.
 Trend Micro’s commercial threat intelligence database sits behind every DNS query your network makes.
 Malicious sites get blocked before they load.
 New device detection alerts you when something unexpected joins.
-All of this works without a subscription from the day you plug it in until the day you replace it.
+None of this requires a subscription — ever.

 AsusWRT adds another layer of long-term value.
-When you need a split tunnel VPN, a guest network with isolated bandwidth, or a DDNS configuration — it’s all there in the browser interface.
+A split tunnel VPN, a guest network with isolated bandwidth, a DDNS configuration — it’s all in the browser interface.
 TP-Link’s Tether app doesn’t expose these settings at all.

-If you’re buying one router and want to stop thinking about it for the next four years, the RT-AX55 is the smarter $80 buy.
+For one router you want to install and forget for the next four years, the RT-AX55 is the smarter $120 buy.

 WiFi 7 Value: TP-Link Archer BE550